relayprotocol/relay-protocol-oracle/docs/overview.md

 ## Overview

-The Relay oracle is responsible for attesting the following four core onchain actions:
+The Relay Oracle is responsible for attesting the following four core onchain actions:

 - deposits into depository
 - withdrawals from depository